Is a Wise account free?

 HSBC uses the SWIFT system to send money overseas.
 This is a global network of banks, and the route your money will take to reach its destination may not be a direct one.

-A few different banks may be involved along the way, each charging their own fee.
+A few different banks may be involved along the way, and each usually charges their own fee.
 This is known as a correspondent or intermediary bank fee.
-Plus, the receiving bank may charge a fee, which either the recipient or you will have to pay.¹

 There’s also the exchange rate to consider, as this can make a huge difference to the overall cost of an international payment.
 We’ll look at this next.